data42lana/end-to-end-cv-mlops-project/README.md

     # Reproduce the model training pipeline without including new data checks
     $ dvc repro pipelines/dvc.yaml
     ```
-    or use the `--all-pipelines` flag to reproduce all pipelines for all `dvc.yaml` files present in the repo.
+    or use the `--all-pipelines` flag to reproduce all the pipelines for all the `dvc.yaml` files present in the repo.
 DAGs of the pipelines can be viewed in the `pipelines/dvc_dag.md` file.

 2. (Optional) View a history of model training runs:
 -